-More than 26 million Americans, roughly 8 percent of the population, have been diagnosed with asthma.
+More than 26 million Americans, roughly 8 percent of the population, have asthma.
 In this condition, airway inflammation can lead to constriction.
 People may cough, wheeze and find it very difficult to breathe.
 Not only is this frightening, it can also be dangerous.
 However, when people are able to manage the symptoms of asthma, they can lead reasonably normal lives.
 Most asthma treatments are available by prescription only.
-One over-the-counter product, Primatene Mist, has recently returned to drugstore shelves.
+Doctors prescribe albuterol more often than other rescue inhalers.
+One over-the-counter product, Primatene Mist, was initially removed but ultimately returned to drugstore shelves.

 Whatever Happened to Primatene Mist?

 Q. I have had asthma for over 50 years and have been using an epinephrine inhaler since it came on the market in the mid 1950s.
 This allowed me to live a normal life.

 I was extremely disappointed when Primatene Mist was taken off the market.
 The drugs my doctor prescribed didn’t work nearly as well.
 Whatever happened to it?

 Epinephrine Is the Active Ingredient:

 A. For more than a century, people with asthma have used epinephrine (adrenaline) to open their airways.
 In the mid-1950s epinephrine inhalers became available; Primatene was marketed starting in 1967.
 It was sold without a prescription until 2011.

 Many people wondered why Primatene Mist disappeared at that time.
 The CFC propellant used to push the medicine into the lungs was banned by international treaty because it depletes ozone from the atmosphere.